oh-lang/oh/wishlist.md

-`(x: int_, y; str_, z. dbl_)`, we declare `x` as a readonly reference, `y` a writable reference, and `z` a temporary, whereas outside of function arguments, `[x: int_, y; str_, z. dbl_]` indicates that `x` is readonly (though it can be written in constructors or first assignment), that `y` is writable, and `z` should be passed as a temporary (like most Rust variables).
+`(x: int_, y; str_, z. dbl_)`, we declare `x` as a readonly reference, `y` a writable reference, and `z` a temporary, whereas outside of function arguments, `[x: int_, y; str_, z. dbl_]` indicates that `x` is readonly (though it can be written in constructors or first assignment), that `y` is writable, and `z` should be used next as a temporary (like most Rust variables).
 I.e., it will be hidden from scope if passed into a function that takes a temporary, unless you pass in a clone (via `::_o()`).